manyakaistha/Learning-WebDev-ChaiCode/projects/quote_of_the_day/README.md

 - HTML5
 - CSS3
 - Bootstrap5
-- Vanilla JavaScript
+- JavaScript
 - [Free Quotes API](https://freeapi.app)

 ## Getting Started

 1. Clone the repository
 2. Open index.html in your browser

-No build process or dependencies required!
-This is a simple static website that runs directly in the browser.
+- this is a static website, so we dont need a server

 ## API Reference